mozartelio/citydesk/README.md

 - Update main functionality of the project;
 - Add global scaling for CityDesk;
 - Add new features to interface;
-- Find sponsors and run CytyDesk globaly.
+- Find sponsors and run CityDesk globally.

 ## FOR - people
 ## WHO - love their city and want to make it better place for living